Image courtesty of Shutterstock

 For medicine specific funding information see the Funding for Medical Students website.

 The University provides particular support to students in the UK from lower income households with the Oxford Opportunity Bursaries, which benefit a large number of students each year.
-Please go to the Oxford Opportunity Bursaries website to find out more.
+Please go to the Oxford bursaries and fee reductions website to find out more.
 In addition there are also Moritz-Heyman scholarships.
 More information on these can be found on the Moritz-Heyman Scholarship website.

 Come and meet us in Oxford!